Skip to content

 Tip

-The Pi's IP address might expire and change.
+The Pi's IP address might expire and change over time.
 Repeat the steps above if this seems to have happened.
-You may also try configuring the Pi or your router to fix it's IP (i.e. setting a "Static IP" or "DHCP Reservation", respectively), or use the Pi's hostname to connect to it (i.e. through mDNS/zeroconf to a a raspberrypi.local address).
+You may also try fixing Pi's IP or making it static on your router (i.e. setting a "Static IP" or "DHCP Reservation", respectively), or use the Pi's hostname to connect to it (i.e. through mDNS/zeroconf to a a raspberrypi.local address).
 Guides for this are available on the internet, specific to your internet router and operating system.

 Utilities